diskoverdata/diskover-docs/source_files/software_activation.md

 ___
-<h2 id="activation">Software Activation</h2>
+## <a id="software_activation"></a>Software Activation
 ___

-<p>A license key is needed for Diskover’s paid subscriptions.
-Unless otherwise agreed, a license via a subscription is valid for a one (1) year period, and clients will be contacted prior to their license expiration.</p>
+A license key is needed for Diskover’s paid subscriptions.
+Unless otherwise agreed, a license via a subscription is valid for a one (1) year period, and clients will be contacted prior to their license expiration.

 ### Obtaining a License Key